JuanFSantana/DNA-and-RNA-seq-analysis-essentials/dff_seq_feature_count/README.md

 # Behavior #
-Generates a bed file with the raw and normalized counts for each feature per gene.
+Generates a bed file with raw and normalized counts for each feature per gene.

 # Dependencies #